Non-intrusive model reduction of advection-dominated hyperbolic problems using neural network shift augmented manifold transformation: Numerical Experiments

-After transforming all the snapshots to reference snapshot, perform reduction using SVD, the singular values and the first TransformedPOD mode is as shown in the \autoref{fig:two_phase_sing_POD_Mode}.
-For the construction of ROM, we utilize the first TransformedPOD mode and obtain the coefficient matrix by performing projection.
-We use RBF to build, parameters to modal coefficient mapping.
-The predictions for a few test set unseen parameters are shown in \autoref{fig:two_phase_prediction_test}, with the prediction for three time instances, the respective original snapshot (Truth) and the absolute error.
-It can be depicted, that the ROM predicts interface locations accurately and with negligible difference in the field values at the interface region.
-The reconstruction error for both train set and test set parameters is as shown in the \autoref{fig:two_phase_prediction_error_combined} and the error varies in the same order of magnitude for both the parameter sets.
-As the interface evolves over the time interval, the interface region wobbles from the left wall to the right wall of the domains (vice-versa), resulting in this error trend.
+After transforming all the snapshots to reference snapshot, perform reduction using SVD, the singular values, and the first TransformedPOD mode with cumulative energy of 99.99 $\%$ is as shown in the \autoref{fig:two_phase_sing_POD_Mode}, we attain the same energy by considering 70 POD modes.
+For the construction of ROM, we utilize the first TransformedPOD mode, obtain the temporal coefficient, and use RBF interpolation to build, parameters to modal coefficient map.
+The predictions of TransformedPOD-RBF-ROM for unseen test set parameters are presented in \autoref{fig:two_phase_prediction_test}, the corresponding original snapshot (Truth), and the absolute error.
+It can be depicted, that the TransformedPOD-RBF-ROM predicts interface accurately and with negligible difference in the field values at the interface region.
+The reconstruction error for both train set and test set parameters is as shown in the \autoref{fig:two_phase_prediction_error_combined}.
+The error varies in the same order of magnitude for training and test set parameters.
+As the interface evolves over the time interval, the interface region wobbles from the left wall to the right wall of the domain (vice-versa), contributing to the observed error trend. \\

+{In \autoref{fig:two_phase_prediction_test_10POD_modes}, we illustrate the predictions for the test set parameters obtained from the POD-RBF-ROM, constructed using the first 10 POD modes.
+These results are qualitatively suboptimal.
+As discussed earlier, our objective is to develop efficient and accurate ROMs using a low-dimensional linear approximation subspace.
+To achieve this, we employ the first TransformedPOD mode, enabling the construction of an efficient and accurate TransformedPOD-RBF-ROM.
+In \autoref{fig:twophase_prediction_error_test_NNsPOD_POD_comparison}, we compare the performance of POD-RBF-ROM and TransformedPOD-RBF-ROM within the low-dimensional linear approximation subspace.
+While the quantitative results of the POD-RBF-ROM with 10 POD modes are comparable to those of the TransformedPOD-RBF-ROM, the latter demonstrates superior qualitative performance, highlighting its advantage over standard POD-RBF-ROMs.
+We highlight that the application of this method is limited to a set of problems characterized by coherent, advection-dominated features.
+It's not suitable for problems with significant diffusion, interface breaking, or chaotic interface dynamics. \\

+We demonstrated the proposed methodology through a series of test cases with increasing complexity.
+In the first two cases, although the advection velocities were known, this knowledge was deliberately not utilized to perform the manifold transformation.
+In the two-phase flow case, where the advection velocity governing interface evolution is unknown, the proposed methodology becomes indispensable.
+As discussed earlier, this approach is particularly valuable for problems where determining advection velocities a priori is either impractical or impossible.
+It enables the derivation of a low-dimensional transformed linear approximation subspace of the transformed manifolds, efficiently approximating the FOM solutions and facilitating the construction of accurate and efficient ROMs.}